Peer Support Services

 Intentional Warm Line

 The Intentional Warm Line is available toll-free from anywhere in Maine, 24 hours a day, seven days a week.
 It is a mental health peer-to-peer phone support program for adults, age 18 and older, offering mutual conversations with a trained specialist who has life experience with mental health and/or substance use issues and recovery.
 The focus is to encourage and foster recovery, moving toward wellness and reconnecting with community.
 Call 1-866-771-9276.

 Peer Support Services

 Peer programs have been gaining recognition in recent years for their proven effectiveness in reducing the need for more intensive and costly treatment services, such as hospitalization.
-Sweetser's Learning & Recovery Center in Brunswick serves adults who are recovering from the effects of trauma, mental illness and substance abuse.
+Sweetser's Learning & Recovery Center in Brunswick serves adults who are recovering from the effects of trauma, mental illness, and substance use.

 Peer Support Services include the sharing of personal stories of one’s recovery journey offered to another person who is attempting to make his or her own journey of recovery.
 Services offer guidance through the experience of mutually supportive relationships with another individual who has been working on their own recovery.